Champions Queue EMEA Leaderboard – Who is no. 1?

-Now that the EMEA Champions Queue is entering its second split, who is going to become the best player on the leaderboard?
+Now that the EMEA Champions Queue will have the MSI pros, who is going to become the best player on the leaderboard?
 Let’s find out.

 Image Credits | Riot Games